renebarto/baremetal/README.md

 - Unit testing, even at baremetal level, using stubs and mocks.
 This will use an alternative to gtest / gmock, as this relies on the standard C++ library
 - Debugging on platform (with the addition of HW), as well as in QEMU, even directly from Visual Studio

+## License

+Code included in this repository, as well as code in the tutorials, is shared under the Creative Commons 1.0 license (see [here](LICENSE)).
+This means that code will contain a copyright, but you are free to use it in whichever way you see fit.
+I would appreciate at least a reference to this GitHub project though.

 For now, we will focus on Raspberry Pi, as the information is more readily available than for Odroid.

 ## Contents